neondatabase/postgresql_anonymizer/docs/SECURITY.md

 Permissions
 ------------------------------------------------------------------------------

-Here's an overview of what users can do depending on the role they have:
+Here's an overview of what users can do depending on the priviledge they have:

 | Action                                   | Superuser | Owner | Masked Role |
 | :--------------------------------------- | :-------: | :---: | :---------: |